 Video article dealing with the purpose of sales, sales ethics, sales attitude, and sales mindset.

 How the act of selling adds value.
 Learn about the purpose of sales in this 5 minute video.
-Discover the the optimum sales mindset and the most empowering sales attitude.
+Discover the optimum sales mindset and the most empowering sales attitude.
 Watch the video or read the transcript below.

 Hello and thank you for watching this video.
 My name is Clive Miller.
 I am the founder of SalesSense.
 I've made this video to share some ideas about selling.

 What is selling all about?

 It might seem obvious that the purpose of selling is to get other people to buy things that they otherwise might not have bought.
 While this serves as a definition, it suggests self serving motives and to my mind, this obscures the huge value that selling can contribute to the success and well being of buyers.

 There is a difference between helping people do what they want to do and getting them to do things that they don't want to do.
 Helping people do what they want to do is selling.
 Getting people to do what they don't want to do is a confidence trick intended to fool people into thinking that a particular purchase will help them do what they want to do.
 In my opinion, such deception has no place in selling.

 You may be thinking that people don't need help to do what they want to do.
 If so, ask yourself, how much of your time is spent doing what you want to do?
 20%?
 30%?
 Perhaps some you spend half your time or more - doing what you want to do.
 This still leaves room for a salesperson to make a contribution.